 Summary: in this tutorial, you will learn how to query data from multiple tables using SQL INNER JOIN statement.

-In previous tutorial, you learned how to query data from a single table using SQL SELECT statement.
-However, most of the time, you will need to query data from multiple tables to have a complete result set for analysis.
-To query data from multiple tables you use SQL JOIN statement.
+In the previous tutorial, you learned how to query data from a single table using the SELECT statement.
+However, you often want to query data from multiple tables to have a complete result set for analysis.
+To query data from multiple tables you use join statements.

-There are several types of joins in SQL such as inner join, outer joins ( left outer join or left join, right outer join or right join and full outer join) and self join.
-In this tutorial, we will show you how SQL INNER JOIN works.
+SQL provides several types of joins such as inner join, outer joins ( left outer join or left join, right outer join or right join, and full outer join) and self join.
+In this tutorial, we will show you how to use the

 Let’s examine the syntax above in greater detail: